Understanding Paper Sizes: What You Need to Know Before Printing or Displaying Anything

 What size should I use for a pavement sign?

 Most high-impact pavement signs use A1 or A0 posters.
-Check the specific frame size before printing. -
+Check the specific frame size before printing to avoid trimming or poor fit.

 Can I scale a design from A4 to A3 without it looking weird?

-Yes—because of the consistent aspect ratio (1:√2), scaling up or down between A sizes preserves proportions.
-Just ensure your images and text are high enough resolution to avoid blurring. -
+Yes—because of the consistent aspect ratio (1:√2), scaling up or down between A sizes preserves layout and balance.
+Just ensure your images and text are high enough resolution to avoid blurring.

 Do I need bleed and margins when designing for display?

 If you're printing to edge or using a professional printer, adding a 3mm bleed on all sides is standard.
-Always double-check the requirements of your frame or holder. -
+Always check the spec of your frame or holder so nothing important gets trimmed off.

 What’s the best paper size for menus?

 A4 works well for full menus.
-A5 or A6 is great for drinks lists or tabletop specials. -
+A5 or A6 is better for smaller drinks menus or tabletop specials.
+Match the format to how it’ll be handled and how much detail it needs.

 How do I choose between landscape and portrait?

-Think about how your display will be viewed.
-Posters on walls are usually portrait.
-Table menus or event signage might be better in landscape depending on layout and space.
+It depends on how your display will be viewed.
+Posters on walls and windows are usually portrait.
+Table menus, directional signs, or wider layouts often suit landscape better.

 Understanding paper sizing is one of those little things that makes a big difference.
 Before you design, print, or frame anything—pause and check the exact dimensions.
 You’ll save yourself time, money, and a lot of hassle.
 Whether you’re working with a local print shop, creating something in Canva, or briefing your marketing team, knowing your A-sizes gives you a clean, professional edge.